-- 1. The student must complete the PGCPS/BSU Dual Enrollment Application and submit to the office of Continuing Education and External Programs. - 2.
-The student takes the placement test. - 3.
+- 1. The student must complete both the PGCPS Dual En- rollment application and the BSU Dual Enrollment Application.
+Both are electronic and found on there respective websites.
+There is a link to both on the BSU Dual Enrollment webpage. - 2.
+The student takes the placement test (Accuplacer) if offered. - 3.
 A student who meets the GPA and placement test completes the request for dual enrollment and submits the request to the principal and/or counselor for signature. - 4.
 The school counselor verifies the enrollment in high school, the placement test score, and records the request in the dual enrollment database. - 5.
 The counselor approves dual credit designation. - 6.
 The school uploads the information into a database. - 7.
-FARMS status is verified.
+FARMS status is verified. - 8.
+PGCPS transmits the data to BSU.

-- 8. PGCPS transmits the data to BSU. - 9.
-The student will participate in the BSU hybrid orientation. - 10.
-The student registers for a course or courses. - 11.
-BSU provides a list of students and their courses three weeks prior to the start of the semester. - 12.
-PGCPS will provide students FARMS status to BSU two weeks prior to the start of the semester. - 13.
+- 9. The student registers for a course or courses. - 10.
+BSU provides a list of students and their courses three weeks prior to the start of the semester. - 11.
+PGCPS will provide students FARMS status to BSU two weeks prior to the start of the semester. - 12.
+The student will participate in the BSU virtual orientation. - 13.
 BSU will provide an updated list of students and their courses three weeks prior to the start of the semester. - 14.
-Upon completion of the course, PGCC will provide a list of course completers with final grade and an invoice at the end of the semester (session). - 15.
+Upon completion of the course, PGCPS will provide a list of course completers with final grade and an invoice at the end of the semester (session). - 15.
 PGCPS uploads the list and pays the tuition invoice.
 (Please Note: The student accounts of those in the program will continue to show tuition and fees owed until PGCPS pays the invoice from BSU after the end of the semester.) - 16.
-PGCPS will pay the invoice within 30 days of receipt.

-17. PGCPS will record the course on the student transcript.
+PGCPS will pay the invoice within 30 days of receipt. - 17.
+PGCPS will record the course on the student transcript.
 If the course is part of the approved graduation credit agreement (Appendix C), the course will count toward graduation credit and be included in the student GPA as a weighted grade.
-If the course is not part of the approved graduation credit matrix, the course will not appear on the high school transcript but will not be counted as a graduation requirement or be calculated as part of the cumulative GPA.
-If the student fails to attend the course, the college transcript will indicate F.
+If the course is not part of the approved graduation credit matrix, the course will not appear on the high school transcript but will not be counted as a graduation requirement or be cal-

-- 18. PGPS will include the grade on the transcript, including a withdrawal, an incomplete or a failure. - 19.
+- culated as part of the cumulative GPA.
+If the student fails to attend the course, the college transcript will indicate F. - 18.
+PGCPS will include the grade on the transcript, including a withdrawal, an incomplete or a failure. - 19.
 PGCPS reserves the right to not approve future dual enrollment courses in the event a student withdraws, fails the course, or receives an F grade for non-attendance. - 20.
 Until official grades are received by PGCPS, students may use unofficial grades, printed via Bull Dog Connection, as evidence of successful completion of a course.